hatchk12/authenticating-users/tutorials/lesson4.md

 **If you refresh the page, you should see that you can stay logged in.**

 You can use the `Storage` tab on Firefox to see them:
+On Chrome use the "Application" tab under storage under cookies:

 ![cookies](/screenshots/cookies.png)